onsight-tech-services/taiji-dan/README.md

 After editing the project, you can deploy the project using the validator_node_cli:

 ```
-cargo run --bin tari_validator_node_cli -- templates publish
+cargo run --bin taiji_validator_node_cli -- templates publish
 ```

-(See help on tari_validator_node_cli for more details)
+(See help on taiji_validator_node_cli for more details)

 Once the template is registered on the base layer and sufficiently mined, you should see it in the `templates` table of the `global_storage.sqlite` file  under `data/validator`.
 The `compiled_code` column should contain binary data and the `status` column should be `Active`.

-### Get airdropped base layer (Mino)Tari tokens to pay for fees
+### Get airdropped base layer (Mino)Taiji tokens to pay for fees

-Before the user can start submitting transactions to the network, it has to obtain base layer (Mino)Tari tokens to pay for fees.
+Before the user can start submitting transactions to the network, it has to obtain base layer (Mino)Taiji tokens to pay for fees.
 At the moment, the simplest way to do so is to request an airdrop of (free test) tokens from the network itself.
-In order to do so, the user should first create an account, using the tari wallet client, as follows:
+In order to do so, the user should first create an account, using the taiji wallet client, as follows:

 ```
-    cargo run --bin tari_dan_wallet_cli -- accounts create --account-name <USER_ACCOUNT_NAME>
+    cargo run --bin taiji_dan_wallet_cli -- accounts create --account-name <USER_ACCOUNT_NAME>
 ```

 After the user has created an account, it can request an airdrop via the command

 ```
-    cargo run --bin tari_dan_wallet_cli -- accounts faucet --account-name <USER_ACCOUNT_NAME> --amount <AMOUNT> --fee <FEE_AMOUNT>
+    cargo run --bin taiji_dan_wallet_cli -- accounts faucet --account-name <USER_ACCOUNT_NAME> --amount <AMOUNT> --fee <FEE_AMOUNT>
 ```

 Notice that for the DAN wallet cli to execute successfully, the user must have a wallet daemon connected to a validator node (see the above).

-### Claiming L1 burn Tari on the DAN
+### Claiming L1 burn Taiji on the DAN

-L1 Minotari coins are able to be burnt and claimed, the user may convert (1:1) these to Tari coins on the layer-2 network.
+L1 Minotaiji coins are able to be burnt and claimed, the user may convert (1:1) these to Taiji coins on the layer-2 network.
 This process is fairly complex and manual at the time of writing, but is planned to improve in the future.
-The first step is to burn Minotari base layer funds making sure to include a claim public key.
-A private claim key must be known to claim the funds on the layer-2 Tari network.
+The first step is to burn Minotaiji base layer funds making sure to include a claim public key.
+A private claim key must be known to claim the funds on the layer-2 Taiji network.
 Burning yields the following data:

 ```